Skip to main content

 -d '{"jsonrpc":"2.0","id":1,"method":"tools/list","params":{}}'

 A working server returns a JSON-RPC response that lists every registered tool.
-Calling without the bearer token should return 401 Unauthorized.
+Calling without the bearer token returns 401 Unauthorized.